 LEMPICKA

-The Broadway musical "Lempicka" delves into the life of Tamara de Lempicka, celebrating her as a complex figure who navigated Paris's art scene with lies and ambition, portrayed by Eden Espinosa.
+The Broadway musical "Lempicka" delved into the life of Tamara de Lempicka, celebrating her as a complex figure who navigated Paris's art scene with lies and ambition, portrayed by Eden Espinosa.
 The show, a collaboration between writer Carson Kreitzer and composer Matt Gould, sheds light on Lempicka's struggles and triumphs as a culturally Jewish, bisexual immigrant artist, with director Rachel Chavkin infusing the production with vibrant visuals and a focus on Lempicka's perseverance.
-As Broadway welcomes more female-led productions, "Lempicka" emerges as a unique narrative that challenges conventions, offering a timely exploration of identity, artistry, and the enduring legacy of a remarkable woman.
+As Broadway welcomes more female-led productions, "Lempicka" emerged as a unique narrative that challenges conventions, offering a timely exploration of identity, artistry, and the enduring legacy of a remarkable woman.

 THE GREAT GATSBY(S)